code-arpit/code-arpit/README.md

 - 👋 Hi, I’m @code-arpit
-- 👀 I’m interested in iot projects
+- 👀 I’m interested in IOT and Machine Learning Concepts
 - 🌱 I’m currently learning python and embedded electronics
 - 💞️ I’m looking to collaborate on different iot and open cv projects
 - 📫 How to reach me: email : code.arpitjain@gmail.com